numery009/SpringBoot-SpringSecurity/README.md

 	Term 4: Client -> An application making protected resource requests on behalf of the resource owner and with in Authorization.

-	Term 5: Authorization Server -> The server issuing access tokens to the client.
+	Term 5: Authorization Server -> The server issuing access token to the client.